Simulations of the onset and dynamical evolution of inertial waves in solar/stellar interior: Results

 \subsection{Inertial modes in simulations with solid body rotation}

-For the cases presented in this section the angular velocity of the rotating frame, $\Omega_0 = 2.8 \times 10^{-6}$ rad/s, equivalent to a rotation period, $P_{rot} = 26$ earth days.
-The simulations were performed with an initial condition for the latitudinal velocity, $v$, given by normalized spherical harmonics,
+For the cases presented in this section we consider $(128,64,47)$ grid points resolution for the longitudinal, latitudinal and radial direction, respectively, the angular velocity of the rotating frame, $\Omega_0 = 2.8 \times 10^{-6}$ rad/s, equivalent to a rotation period, $P_{rot} = 26$ earth days.
+The simulations were performed with an initial condition for the latitudinal component of the velocity vector, $v$, given by normalized spherical harmonics,

 where $v_0= 1$ m/s is the amplitude of the initial perturbation, $l$ and $m$ are, respectively, the latitudinal angular degree and the longitudinal wave number, and $P_{l}^{m}$ are the associated Legendre polynomials.